Steeven9/ScheduleTweetBot/README.md

 HOLOTWEETBOT_TOKEN
 ```

+You will also need to set the `HOLOTWEETBOT_CHANNEL` variable with the
+channel ID where you want the messages to be sent to.

 Finally, run `python main.py`.

 ## Usage

-Currently: use `/holotweets` to fetch and display new tweets.

-Ideally: the bot automatically sends new tweets in a specified channel.
+The bot automatically sends new tweets in the specified channel, every 60 seconds
+(the timeout is configurable in `main.py`).
+The query is configurable in the
+`fetcher.py` file.

+Optionally you can use `/holotweets` to fetch and display new tweets manually.

 ## Docker?
 Docker!